Does massage help fibromyalgia: with bonus self help advice

 Clinical trials have shown that massage is effective in relieving fibromyalgia.
 However, the results show that some are better than...
 Read Article

 Muscle knots are a very common problem, and are usually involved in most cases of musculoskeletal pain such as back, neck or shoulder pain.
-Unfortunately if you’ve had these for some time you will understand that professional therapies including needles, lasers, massage techniques and various medications are expensive and usually just give temporary relief.
+In this guide we will show you three different therapies you can do yourself which work as well, if not better that the professional therapies

-So the relief is not just temporary we’ll also show you some excellent strategies to stop them coming back, and better still help prevent them in the first place.
+If you’ve had muscle knots for some time you will understand that professional therapies including needles, lasers, massage and various medications are expensive and usually just give temporary relief, so we will also share with you some excellent strategies to stop them coming back, and better still help prevent them in the first place.

 What are muscle knots